justUmen/Bjornulf_custom_nodes/README.md

 Rewrite of FFMPEG nodes, COnfiguration and Video preview.
 Many other bug fixes and improvements on many nodes, thx for the reports.
-- **0.78**: Fix Line selector Reset button javascript. (not showing on refresh) Fix civitai links and folder creation, now only when you use the nodes.
+- **0.78**: Fix Line selector Reset button javascript. (not showing on refresh)

 # 📝 Nodes descriptions